-This image shows pebbles found near a large rock.
-Pebbles found at the Mars Pathfinder landingsite were round in shape.
-This shape suggested to scientists that water once flowed in the region, carrying rocks with it.
+This image shows pebbles found in the lee of a large rock.
+Pebbles found at the Mars Pathfinder landingsite were rounded, suggesting that water once flowed in the region, carrying rocks with it.
 The pebbly landscape is different from the landscape found at the Viking landing sites.
-The squarely-shaped rocks of the Viking landing sites can be viewed in the Viking image archive.
+The angularly-shaped rocks of the Viking landing sites can be viewed in the Viking image archive.

 The finding of rounded pebbles contributes to the overall results of the Pathfinder mission, and help answer some questions.

 These are the findings of Mars Pathfinder.
 High Silica Rocks - a result from chemical analysis of the Martian rocks. suggestive of differentiated (evolved) rocks and minerals. helps establish that, like...more

 The Mars Pathfinder (MPF) mission was sent to investigate the geology of Mars.
 Its principal objective was to analyze the rocks and soil of Mars.
 The MPF consisted of 2 components, a lander and a mobile...more

 The Mars Odyssey was launched April 7, 2001, from Cape Canaveral Air Force Station in Florida.
 After a six-month, 285 million-mile journey, the Odyssey arrived at Mars on October 24, 2001 (02:30 Universal...more

 The Mars 2005 mission is still in the planning stages.
 It is set to launch in the year 2005. ...more

 On September 12, 1997, the Mars Global Surveyor successfully entered a highly elliptical orbit around Mars.
 To get into the near-circular, near-polar, low-altitude orbit necessary to map the surface of...more